Published:

 Beyond the technical meaning of a canonical URL, a “canonical entity” is the primary or most authoritative version of an entity within semantic search—the one that other related entities derive from or connect back to.

 The term “canonical” appears across disciplines: in religion, it denotes the official or accepted texts; in biology, it describes the most complete or representative form of a protein from which variants are derived.
-Similarly, in SEO, a canonical entity represents the definitive version of a topic or object within the knowledge graph.
+Similarly, in search, a canonical entity represents the definitive version of a topic or object within the knowledge graph.

-For AI-aware SEO, the objective is to create or establish the canonical entity—ensuring your content is recognized as the authoritative representation of that topic or entity.
+For AI-aware search, the objective is to create or establish the canonical entity—ensuring your content is recognized as the authoritative representation of that topic or entity.
 Long-tail keywords and related entities are essential in this process, helping search systems understand the breadth, context, and depth of the canonical entity.